MileHacker Logo

 Reflection & Pilgrimage

 • Day Trip: Basilica of Our Lady of Aparecida (Aparecida do Norte).
-One of Brazil's most important Catholic pilgrimage sites, it features a profound spiritual experience.
+One of Brazil's most important Catholic pilgrimage sites, it includes a profound a contemplative experience.

 • São Paulo City: Visit various religious sites, including the Sé Cathedral and the Mosteiro de São Bento.